Skip to content

 Queue #8

-(Reserved) Executes function tasks for Data Platform threshold detection, etc. Scale when the number of ordinary monitors is large
+(Reserved) Executes Data Platform threshold detection and other general monitor related tasks Scale when having a large number of general monitors

 worker-9